My identity has been stolen. What to do now?

 For more details on this topic and to learn how to avoid it, please take a look at the following suggested content:

-If you need specific advice in a similar situation, feel free to contact us from Spector at 01 664 4190 and we’ll provide you with assistance.
+If you need specific advice in a similar situation, feel free to contact us from Spector IT at 01 664 4190 and we’ll provide you with assistance.